Oliviasteph5/Final_Project/README.md

 ##  Data Science End to End Project: The development of a comprehensive water quality monitoring and prediction system.

 #### Introduction
 This README file provides an overview of a  Data Science project plan focused on the development of a comprehensive water quality monitoring and prediction system.
-The dataset used for this project consists of 10 features and 2011 rows
+The initial dataset used for this project consisted of 10 features and 3276 rows

 #### Dataset Information
-- Multivariate: dataset involves observations or samples with more than one variable or feature.
+- Univariate: dataset involves observations or samples with one target variable.
 - Subject Area: environment, healthcare, public health, sustainability.
-- Feature Type: boolean.
+- Feature Type: float and boolean.

 #### Project Objectives
 The primary objectives of this project is to predict the drinkability of water in real time.